My Own Gratitude Resume

 In these jobs I learned to be grateful for the good gigs.

 Landing at O’Reilly Media — and what later became Maker Media — was an incredible stroke of luck.
-I applied for a web editor position even though I wasn’t qualified for it, but it happened that they also needed a web producer.
+I applied for a web editor position even though I wasn’t qualified for it, but it happened that they also needed a web producer, and my resume got passed along.

 Nancy Abila taught me a ton about real project management (like actually getting it done.
 Revolutionary!).
 She also advocated for me with HR and in our work with other departments (I’d been in so many sick organizations by then, it surprised me to have a manager back me up).
 Nancy is a total badass and I still see her as a model I strive for in many ways.